-(2010) and Liu and Wu (2021).
+We apply standard data filters to remove issues that trade at a premium due to their specialness or liquidity.
+First, our sample only includes fully taxable, non-callable, and non-flower bond issues.
+11 This step ensures our sample does not include bonds with tax benefits and option-like features.
+This is the same standard filter as applied in Fama and Bliss (1987), Gürkaynak, Sack, and Wright (2010) and Liu and Wu (2021).
 Second, we exclude on-the-run issues due to their liquidity and specialness.
 In more detail, we follow Gürkaynak, Sack, and Wright (2010) and Liu and Wu (2021) and exclude the two most recently issued securities with maturities of 2, 3, 4, 5, 7, 10 years for securities issued in 1980 or later.
 Since our analysis requires daily returns of securities, on each date, we retain only securities whose prices on the subsequent business day are available.
-After applying the filters, this gives us a total of 5,335 issues of Treasury securities and 2,168,382 end of day price quotes for 14,865 days.
+After applying the filters, this gives us a total of 5,335 issues of Treasury securities and 2,168,382 end-of-day price quotes for 14,865 days.

 We study the excess returns of the traded bonds.
 We use the risk-free one-business day return estimated in Filipović, Pelger, and Ye (2022).
 This is the return of the discount bond maturing on the next business day.
-During regular weekdays this corresponds to a one-calendar day return, but over weekends and bank holidays it includes additional calendar days, which we accordingly adjust for as explained in Footnote 4.
-As robustness test we show that our results are not affected when we use the risk-free one-business day return implied by the 1-month risk-free rate of Fama and French (1993).11 We specify the normalized discounted cash flows Z{t-1} based on the discount curve prevailing at t-1 estimated in Filipović, Pelger, and Ye (2022).
+During regular weekdays this corresponds to a one-calendar day return, but over weekends and bank holidays it includes additional calendar days, which we accordingly adjust for as explained in Footnote 5.
+As robustness test we show that our results are not affected when we use the risk-free one-business day return implied by the 1-month risk-free rate of Fama and French (1993).12 We specify the discounted cash flows Z{t-1} based on the discount curve prevailing at t-1 estimated in Filipović, Pelger, and Ye (2022).